xdividr/dreamcloud-docs/styleguide.rst

 capitalized.
 An example of proper noun usage is when a DreamHost service is mentioned, such as "Unique IP."

-Also, in most cases, don't usually capitalize the first word after a colon (:), semicolon (;), or en/em dashes (–, —), unless it's a proper noun.
+Also, in most cases, don't capitalize the first word after a colon (:), semicolon (;), or en/em dashes (–, —), unless it's a proper noun.
 There are exceptions, of course.